Ddhruv-IOT/D-Analyzer/README.md

 # [D. Analyzer](https://d-analyzer.herokuapp.com/)

-## Overview
+D. Analyzer is an app made in python.
-D. Analyzer is an app made in python and frontend is powered by Streamlit.
+<br/> The front-end is powered by Streamlit.
-<br/> It is useful to analyze the given text or voice-based input.
+<br/> It can analyze the text or voice-based input.

 ## Tools and Technologies Used:

 ### Python Modules used:
-- Streamlit: for fronted development.
+- Streamlit: for front-end development.
 - Speech_recognition: to convert audio to text for processing.
-- NLTK: for text based processing like removing stopwords, analyzing sentiments, etc.
+- NLTK: for text-based processing like removing stopwords, analyzing sentiments, etc.
-- Wordcloud: To make the word cloud for given input.
+- Wordcloud: To make the word cloud for the given input.
-- Matplotlib for displaying the word cloud on frontend.
+- Matplotlib for displaying the word cloud on the front-end.

 ### Softwares Used
 - Spyder 5.0.3